 I know this review is primarily for the Dulux Trade oil-based satinwood, but I thought I’d include a brief description of the Dulux Diamond satinwood, which is the water-based alternative.
 This is a fully water-based system which you can use straight on top of woodwork which was previously coated in an oil-based paint, however it is advised you use a coat of Dulux Trade QD undercoat for adhesion.

 Recoat time is 14 – 16 hours which is rubbish for a water-based paint, but you will find it a lot quicker and easier to apply than it’s oil-based counterpart.
-Opacity is good for water-based and you often get away with 2 coats on previously painted surfaces.
+Opacity is good for water-based and you often get away with 1 coat of primer and 2 coats of satinwood on previously painted surfaces.
 Because it’s a fully water-based system it will never yellow or discolour, meaning your paintwork will look mint for years.
 The finish of this gear is absolutely bang on!
 Great depth, very few problems with brush marks and a lovely low sheen.

 Where to Buy